MetPX/sarracenia/doc/sr_config.7.rst

 - on_file -- When the reception of a file has been completed, trigger followup action.

-- on_log -- when an sr_log message is received by sr_log, or about to be sent by any other component.
+- on_line -- In **sr_post** a line from the ls on the remote host is read in.

-- on_msg -- when an sr_post(7) message has been received.
+- on_message -- when an sr_post(7) message has been received.
 For example, a message has been received and additional criteria are being evaluated for download of the corresponding file.  if the on_msg script returns false, then it is not downloaded.  (see discard_when_lagging.py, for example, which decides that data that is too old is not worth downloading.)